| |

 What caused the Giants Causeway?
 Scientists say that millions of years ago, there were huge volcanic eruptions and after they were over, thousands of strange-looking columns appeared on the coast of Co.
 Antrim.
 Is that really what happened?
 The Seanchai*, or Irish story-teller, has a far different tale to tell.

 It's said that the Causeway was built by a gentle giant, Fionn MacCumhain, or Finn McCool.
 Even legend, though, has its contrasting accounts.
 In one tale, Finn was said to be in love with a lady giant who lived on the Scottish island of Staffa, and that he built the Causeway in order to safely bring her home to Ireland.
-In fact, there's a similar though smaller collection of the strange columns on Staffa's coastline, and geographically, Ireland and Scotland were once much closer than they are today.
+In fact, there's a similar though smaller collection of the strange columns on Staffa's coastline, and geologically, Ireland and Scotland were once much closer than they are today.

 The other legend says that Finn built the Causeway due to an ongoing argument with a Scottish giant named Benandonner who could not swim.
 In an argument one day, while they were shouting at each other over the Sea of Moyle, Finn took a clump of earth and flung it at his enemy.
 The land fell in the sea and became the Isle of Man, while the huge hole left in Ireland became Lough Neagh, the largest lake in the British Isles.